FILE: <ch-29.htm> GENERAL INDEX [Navigate

 voyage was prolonged by routes through Australia (4,000 miles), and took one

 month, the parasitoids failed to survive.
-At the time biological control was still in its
+At the time biological control was

-attack coconut moth.
-There were
+that they might attack coconut moth.

-attempts to increase predation with an ant, Oecophylla smaragdina, which was used in
+There were attempts to increase predation with an ant, Oecophylla smaragdina, which was used in

 the Orient to control pests on citrus.